Safer Sun (II)

 over 90

-The SPF of a sunscreen only refers to the UVB protective effect.
-You can tell whether a sun protection product also has UVA protection by looking at the 'UVA in a circle' pictogram on the packaging.
-The corresponding UVA protection is then at least a third of the UVB protective effect.
+The SPF of a sunscreen refers only to its UVB protection.
+You can tell whether a sunscreen product also offers UVA protection by the 'UVA in a circle' pictogram on the packaging.
+The corresponding UVA protection is then at least one-third of the UVB protection.

-After this little arithmetic for everyday life, it's now about the correct application.
-Just click on to the next Safer Sun story!
+After this little math introduction for everyday life, it's now time to learn how to use it correctly.
+Simply click on to the next Safer Sun story!